malokhvii-eduard/arduino-bme280/README.md

 - standby time &ndash; `Bme280StandbyTime::Ms0_5`

 <!-- FAQ 3 -->
-### :raising_hand_man: Are there any settings presets out-of-the-box?
+### 🙋‍♂️ Are there any settings presets out-of-the-box?

-:point_right: Yes.
+👉 Yes.
 There are some settings presets out-of-the-box according to the recomendations in the [datasheet][bosch-sensortec-bme280-datasheet].
 You can create settings preset by call one of factory methods in `Bme280Settings`.
 The factory methods are listed below: